connorferster/forallpeople/README.md

 The basic import will import the basic SI units but the real power of `forallpeople` comes when you use a customized **units environment**.
 The module comes with three environments, `'default'`, `'us_customary'`, and `'structural'`.

 The `default` environment defines the derived SI units (e.g. pascal, newton, sievert, katal, etc.).
-When an environment is defined, units will be displayed in the defined derived unit if the dimensions of unit match the dimensions (or is a linear combination of the dimensions).
+When an environment is defined, units with dimensions matching that of a unit defined in the environment will display in the defined units.

+For example, `Dimensions(m=1, kg=1, s=-2, A=0, cd=0, K=0, mol=0)` are the dimensions of a newton `kg*m/s**2`.
+If a given environment (such as the `'default'` environment) has this units definition then the displayed unit will be in newtons, N.

 An example showing the difference between the basic import and loading an environment: